 Anything that causes pain in people can be expected to cause pain in animals.
 Pets may not show the same symptoms of pain as people do; they usually don't whine or cry, but you can be sure they feel it.
 Pain medications needed will depend on the surgery performed.
 Major procedures require more pain relief than things like minor lacerations.

 Because cats do not tolerate standard pain medications such as aspirin, ibuprofen, or Tylenol, we are limited in what we can give them.
 Recent advances in pain medications have allowed for better pain control in cats than ever before.
-We administer a pain injection on the day of surgery.
-After surgery, your veterinarian will assess which pain medication is best to go home with your pet.
+We administer a pain injection prior to surgery.
+After surgery, pain medication is given on a case-by-case basis.
 Any animal that appears painful will receive additional pain medication.

 We use narcotic patches for some surgeries in dogs and cats as well.
 The cost will depend on the size of the animal.
 Injectable pain medications may also be used after surgery on both dogs and cats.
 Providing whatever pain relief is appropriate is a humane and caring thing to do for your pet.